FlipsideCrypto/sdk/README.md

 GM frens, you've found yourself at the FlipsideCrypto SDK repository.
 <br>
 <br>
 We're making all the query awesomeness found at [Flipside's Query product](https://app.flipsidecrypto.com) programmatically accessible.
-Any data found at [Flipside](https://app.flipsidecrypto.com) you can query with our suite of SDKs.
+Any data found at [Flipside](https://app.flipsidecrypto.com) you can now query with our suite of SDKs.
 <br>
 <br>
 Data Where You Want It 🥳